rhiaro/questforbrothers/index.md

 TODO: walk until they find hotsprings

+## Tug ()

+Durk and his companions ended up staying in Mihiallaballou for fourteen days.
+Tug's comprehension of the Islanders' language grew inordinately with his help, both through teaching her what he had learned with Issan words and concepts, as well as grapping his own understanding as she listened to his conversations with others.

 ## Jackann ()

 They stayed at the hot springs for three days.
 It was a welcome respite.
 The little oasis was surrounded by a variety of giant ferns, given the group an enclosed sense of privacy.
 But it also meant that they couldn't see anyone else coming.
 As tempting as it was to just relax, Hora reminded them all to stay alert, and instigated a continuous watch rota.
 There was no high ground to look out from, so watch consisted of patrolling the edge of the oasis, round and round, until someone caught the watcher up to take over.